<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Porcelain/ceramic tile can be done as a DIY project if you’re very careful, although it may not be worth the headache.

 Glass tile is nonporous and especially durable.
-It’s fire-, heat-, and UV-resistant, as well as frost-proof.
+It’s UV-resistant and frost-proof.
 It catches the sun and looks shiny.

 Glass tile on a concrete pool - what is the best interior finish?